 At the heart of Brick Moon is the knowledge that before you can invent something, you have to imagine it.
 With that in mind, we’ve sought out a very talented and diverse group of writers, given them the kernal of an idea, and then given them the freedom to let their imaginations run wild.
 The results have been wildly varied, insightful, and always entertaining.

-Over the next year, Brick Moon plans to increase its roster of writers, challenge them with more mind-bending ‘what-ifs’ and deliver short stories that – who knows – might just spark your imagination to make the next dream a reality.
+Brick Moon is constantly increasing its roster of writers, the goal being to engage as many creatives as possible with more mind-bending ‘what-ifs’ and deliver short stories that – who knows – might just spark your imagination to make the next dream a reality.

 Jason T. Reed – Publisher